open/close all folders

 - Artificial Human: He is a puppet created through some of Zero's hair by Midnight.

-- Big Bad Wannabe: He think he's capable of being the real villain, but he's not as smart or powerful as he thinks he is, and turns out to be an Unwitting Pawn to Midnight.
+- Big Bad Wannabe: He thinks he's capable of being the real villain, but he's not as smart or powerful as he thinks he is, and turns out to be an Unwitting Pawn to Midnight.

 - Casting a Shadow: Has the same dark powers as Zero.

-- Deceptive Disciple: He pretends to be subservient to the Archbishop
+- Deceptive Disciple: He pretends to be subservient to the Archbishop when he really just wants his position.

 - Evil Chancellor: After he makes the Archbishop his puppet, he becomes this to Zentopia.